 She wrote, created, produced and co-starred in The Damage is Done – A True Story with her great mentor Dr. Gabor Maté which was performed to sold out audiences at The Banff Centre, at the Van East Cultural Centre and in Whitehorse in 2014 and 2015.
 In 2018 she performed for the last time in her solo show My Fair Lady – the Punk Version.

 Rita’s other passion is writing.
-She recently completed her literary historical fiction novel When I Was Better.
+Her first novel, When I Was Better won the International Firebird Book award in the holocaust category and is a Goethe 2022 Finalist for Late Historical Fiction.
 She is still receiving royalties for 52 Pick Up, a play she performed, co-wrote, co-produced and co-directed with TJ Dawe which has been performed internationally in Canada, England, Australia, New Zealand, Iceland, France and the United States.
 The play received the Chapters’ Best Text Award at the Montreal Fringe in 2000 and appeared at the High Performance Rodeo in Calgary.
 In 2012, 52 Pick Up was translated into Icelandic and French.

 In 2012, she won 3rd Prize for Creative Non-Fiction with her piece State Controlled Paprika in the Great Canadian Literary Hunt by THIS Magazine.
 Rita has published fiction and creative non-fiction in THIS Magazine, The New Quarterly, Pages of Stories, Unlikely 2.0, WritingRaw.com and articles in FFWD Weekly on lifestyle and international travel.
 Her travel stories have been heard on CBC Radio.